nitindermohan/oak-new-docs/content/blog/accordion-release/index.md

 ### Oakestra was inivited to IETF 119 in Australia 🇦🇺

 Internet Engineering Task Force (IETF) is a standards organization for the Internet and is responsible for the technical standards that make up the Internet.
 Oakestra was invited to attend the **Exposure of Network and Compute information to Support Edge Computing Applications** [side-meeting](https://github.com/communication-compute-exposure/ietf-side-meetings/tree/main/ietf-119-side-meeting) to showcase how applications can be accelerated within Oakestra by sharing internal QoS metrics.

+{{< link-card title="Oakestra in IETF 117" description="Oakestra was also presented at COINRG in IETF 117.
+See the presentation here." href="https://youtu.be/HVfKAzE_wsY?t=2678" >}}

 Oakestra was well-appreciated by the IETFers and is making strides as leading orchestration framework for managing edge computing applications and infrastructures.

 {{< callout context="tip" title="Stay tuned for more" icon="outline/rocket" >}}
 Oakestra developers are hard at work on the next release, which will include several new features and improvements, such as: